sestaton/Pairfq/README.md

         joinpairs         :      Interleave the paired forward and reverse files. splitpairs        :      Split the interleaved file into separate files for the forward and reverse reads.

     Options:
+        --version         :       Print the program version and exit.
         -h|help           :       Print a usage statement.
         -m|man            :       Print the full documentation.